suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 [...](#rest)

 ### Making it count
-Say you have a long list of word chunks, how would you go about counting the most frequent chunk?
+Say you have a long list of word chunks, how would you go about counting the most frequent chunks?
+Depending on your requirements, this can be as trivial or complex as you need it to be.
+If time is not a concern, you can simply go over the list one-by-one and keep count of all the chunks you have encountered.
+If
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTA5MTE5MjldfQ==
+eyJoaXN0b3J5IjpbMTE3MTk2OTQzOF19
 -->